 In early Spokane, it’s hard to over emphasize the role of the railroad freight office in the world of business.
 If you manufactured something, sold products or needed to purchase an item, you had to pay the railroad to move it, haul it to your customer or bring it to you.

-The rail companies competed vigorously over rates to ship a range of items and classified cargo into rate categories, including items as diverse as empty beer kegs, kitchen cabinets, candles, horse collars, rubber hose and pencils.
+The rail companies competed vigorously over rates to ship a range of items like empty beer kegs, kitchen cabinets, candles, horse collars, rubber hose and pencils.

 The first railroad connection to Spokane was the Northern Pacific in 1881, but close behind was James J. Hill and his Great Northern Railway.
 Hill, nicknamed “the Empire Builder,” was working furiously from his offices in Minneapolis to connect Chicago to the Pacific Northwest, which he did in 1892, though there were still gaps to fill in through the region.